MariyamShakoor/data-analyst-mariyam/Project 6/readme.md

-# AWS Data Lake Architecture with Glue-based ETL and Cataloging
+# Project 2: AWS Data Lake Architecture with Glue-based ETL and Cataloging
 ## Project Title:
 **AWS Data Lake Architecture for Academic Records using Glue-based ETL and Elastic Beanstalk Logging in Academic Accommodation for Students with Accessibility Needs (5051p) at UCW**